Move from Personalization to Customer Journey Orchestration

 As any enterprise leader knows, multiple teams across the business engage directly with customers.
 Journey orchestration is a team effort, not the sole responsibility of one team or department.

 Lastly, prioritize technologies that facilitate journey orchestration by supporting enterprise-level journey management programs.
-Sophisticated journey orchestration platforms support both centralized and federated orchestration approaches, as well as provide the means to measure, analyze, manage and collaborate around customer journeys.
+Sophisticated journey orchestration platforms support both centralized and federated orchestration approaches, while providing the means to measure, analyze, manage and collaborate around customer journeys.

 Consider your current capabilities and your organization’s goals.
 Evaluate the landscape of orchestration platforms to understand which technology best fills the gaps in your CX tech stack.